 Students assume full responsibility and liability for the behavior and actions of their guests, whether the guests are Wilson College students or not.
-Wilson reserves the right to refuse housing privileges to any person at any time for violation of residence hall regulations or for conduct that is otherwise detrimental to the resident, other residents or the community living environment.
 Full residence hall policies are available online.

 Students with special housing needs must make their request through the ADA accommodations process at least one month prior to arrival on campus or by posted deadlines (depending on their student type).
 Requests must be supported by documentation from the treating medical professional.
 Documentation must be updated prior to room selection for the following year.
 (All medical documentation received is kept confidential.)